-It should be immediately obvious We've also done the first "makeover" of the Chronicle in its history, reflects a number of changes.
-First generally changing the look of the But the changes go magazine. much deeper than just appearances, as Seth Silber explains in his Editor's Report.
+It should be immediately obvious We've also done the first "makeover" of the Chronicle in its history, But the changes go magazine. much deeper than just appearances, as Seth Silber explains in his Editor's Report.
 The goal here is to get more information to our readers, including commentary and analysis, and to get it out on a more timely, reader-friendly basis.